Ergodic BSDEs driven by G-Brownian motion and their applications: Introduction

 \section{Introduction}

-In 1990, Pardoux-Peng \cite{PP90} established the existence and uniqueness theorem for nonlinear BSDEs, which generalize the linear ones of Bismut \cite{Bismut}.
-Since this pioneering work, the theory of BSDEs has become a useful tool to solve the problems of mathematical finance (see \cite{CHMP,EPQ}), stochastic control (see \cite{Peng1993}) and PDEs (see \cite{PE, PP2}).
+In 1990, Pardoux and Peng \cite{PP90} established the existence and uniqueness theorem for nonlinear BSDEs, which generalize the linear ones of Bismut \cite{Bismut}.
+After that, the researchers made great progress in this field.
+In particular, the BSDEs theory provides a powerful tool for the study of mathematical finance (see \cite{CHMP,EPQ}), stochastic control (see \cite{Peng1993}) and PDEs (see \cite{PE, PP2}).

-It is well known that BSDEs with a deterministic terminal time provide probabilistic representation for solutions to quasi-linear parabolic PDEs, whereas the BSDEs with a random terminal time are connected with quasi-linear elliptic PDEs (see \cite{BH,P1991,RM}).
-The BSDEs with infinite interval can be seen as a special case of BSDEs with a random terminal time.
-In particular, Fuhrman-Hu-Tessitore \cite{FH} (see also \cite{DH,R}) introduced the notion of (markovian) ergodic BSDEs (EBSDEs) through BSDEs with infinite interval (in infinite dimension):
+It is well known that BSDEs with a deterministic terminal time provide a probabilistic representation for solutions to quasi-linear parabolic PDEs, whereas the BSDEs with a random terminal time are connected with quasi-linear elliptic PDEs (see \cite{BH,FH1,P1991,RM}).
+The BSDEs with infinite horizon can be seen as a special case of BSDEs with a random terminal time.
+Based on it, Fuhrman, Hu and Tessitore \cite{FH} (see also \cite{CFa,CH,DH,R} for more details) introduced the following Markovian ergodic BSDE (EBSDE):

-where $(W_r)_{r\geq 0}$ is a cylindrical Wiener process in a Hilbert space and $X^x$ is the solution to a forward stochastic differential equation starting at $x$ and with values in a Banach space.
-In this case, $\lambda$ is the ``ergodic cost''.
-The EBSDEs provide an efficient alternative tool to study optimal control problems with ergodic cost functionals that is functionals depending only on the asymptotic behavior of the state (see also \cite{AL, BF}).
-Moreover, by virtue of a EBSDE approach, Hu-Madec-Richou \cite{H} study the large time behaviour of mild solutions to quasi-linear PDEs (in infinite dimension).
-We also refer to the talk given by Huy\^{e}n Pham at the ``7th International Symposium on BSDEs'' for the study of long time asymptotics of fully nonlinear Bellman equations.
+where $(W_r)_{r\geq 0}$ is a cylindrical Wiener process in a Hilbert space and $X^x$ is the solution to a forward stochastic differential equation starting at $x$ and taking values in a Banach space.
+In this equation, the constant $\lambda$ is the ``ergodic cost'', which provides an efficient alternative tool for the study of optimal control problems with ergodic cost functionals (see also \cite{AL, BF}).
+Moreover, by virtue of a EBSDE approach, Hu, Madec and Richou \cite{H} (see also \cite{HM}) studied the large time asymptotics of mild solutions to semi-linear PDEs under the so called weak dissipative assumptions (in infinite dimension).
+In particular, they also gave an explicit rate of convergence.
+Based on the randomization approach introduced by \cite{KP}, Cosso, Fuhrman and Pham \cite{CF} obtained the long-time behavior of solutions to fully nonlinear HJB equations under dissipativity conditions, where the diffusion term may be degenerate.